 What does the card issuer have to do?

 Mastercard, together with Visa, is the most widespread payment network operator not only in Europe but also worldwide.
 In the European region alone, thousands of institutions of all sizes - from payment startups to traditional banks - issue Mastercard cards.
-All of these issuers must provide enriched payment data to their cardholders from October 2023 under Mastercard's revised standards.
+All of these issuers must provide enhanced payment data to their cardholders from October 2023 under Mastercard's revised standards.
 So those who aren't already doing so had better get to work.
 It doesn't pay to rest on your laurels: issuers who fail to comply with the standard will be liable for non-compliance with the so-called Category B requirements and will also find themselves far behind the competition, according to Mastercard.

-There are many data enrichment solution providers on the market today, but choosing the right one may not be trivial.
+There are many data enhancement providers on the market today, but choosing the right one may not be trivial.
 To help you with this, we've looked at 6 criteria, worth considering.
 Not everyone can enrich (almost) all data equally well, and quantity often comes at the expense of quality.
 And starting next year, this will no longer be acceptable.

 Why is more preferable to less?